 Wondering how much it costs to study in Portugal?
 Public schools up to a certain education level are tuition-free for citizens and foreign residents alike.
 However, if you’re considering private schooling, be prepared for varying costs, with the private school tuition ranging between €400 and €500 per month from primary to high school level.

 Moving on to higher education, public university institutions generally charge tuition fees for Bachelor’s and Master’s programs, typically falling between €1,000 to €1,500 per academic year for EU/EEA students.
-For non-EU/EEA foreign students, these fees may be slightly higher, often falling between €3,000 and €5,000 per academic year.
-Conversely, private universities tend to have higher tuition fees, ranging from €3,000 to €12,500 per academic year, applicable to both EU/EEA and non-EU/EEA foreign students.
+These fees may be slightly higher for non-EU/EEA foreign students, often falling between €3,000 and €5,000 per academic year.
+Conversely, private universities tend to have higher tuition fees, ranging from €3,000 to €12,500 per academic year, applicable to EU/EEA and non-EU/EEA foreign students.

 If you’re considering an international school for your children, be prepared for higher tuition fees.
 Monthly costs typically hover around €800.
 The minimum monthly fee at an international school in Portugal is around €40, but these prices can escalate to as much as €1,800 depending on the school level.
 Make sure to also factor in potential costs for uniforms, books, and other school supplies as you budget for education in Portugal.